Operation of a high-frequency, phase-slip qubit: Discussion

 We have demonstrated all essential single-qubit functions in a phase slip qubit operated at zero flux fabricated from a single layer of TiN.
-Our results show that the PSJ is a viable alternative source of nonlinearity that can be used in coherent quantum devices.
+Our results show that a superconducting constriction is a viable alternative source of nonlinearity that can be used in coherent quantum devices.
 Having multiple superconducting sources of nonlinearity significantly expands the possible quantum coherent devices that can be built.
-First, the PSJ acts as a nonlinear capacitor rather than a nonlinear inductor.
-A nonlinear capacitance allows for the creation of novel oscillators with photon-dependent non-linearities \cite{hriscu_model_2011} that can be used for sensitive detection and signal amplification.
-Additionally, a nonlinear capacitor formed from a PSJ in parallel with a nonlinear inductor formed from a Josephson junction has the possibility of realizing quantum states that are protected from external noise \cite{le_doubly_2019}.
-Finally, we used a single TiN film to build our entire qubit-resonator device.
-Titanium nitride has been demonstrated to have higher quality factors than evaporated aluminum \cite{amin_loss_2022}.
-Our demonstrated PSJ qubit is thus a first step toward qubits with longer possible relaxation times than current AlOx-junction based superconducting qubits.
-Achieving longer qubit coherence times will be necessary for the phase slip qubit to become a competitive platform for quantum information processing.
+First, since the QPS junction effectively behaves as a nonlinear capacitor rather than a nonlinear inductor (up to an expected frequency of 53 GHz in our case), it would allow for the creation of novel oscillators with photon-dependent non-linearities \cite{hriscu_model_2011} that can be used for sensitive detection and signal amplification.
+Second, TiN has been demonstrated to have higher quality factors than evaporated aluminum \cite{amin_loss_2022}.
+Our demonstrated phase-slip qubit is thus a first step toward qubits with longer possible relaxation times than current AlOx-junction based superconducting qubits.
+Achieving longer qubit coherence times will be necessary for the {constriction-based} phase slip qubit to become a competitive platform for quantum information processing.
 While our qubit has relaxation times comparable to standard JJ-based superconducting qubits, the coherence times of the qubit are very short.
-Improved cleaning methods in the device processing or changes in the geometry to reduce sensitivity to fluctuating charges on the PSJ will further elucidate these decoherence mechanisms.
+Improved cleaning methods in the device processing or changes in the geometry to reduce {the sensitivity of phase slip tunneling processes to fluctuating charges} will further elucidate these decoherence mechanisms.